dropfra-me/nimewf/README.md

 # nimewf

-A small Nim wrapper around libewf (Expert Witness Format).
-It links against libewf via pkg-config and provides a clean, minimal API surface you can build on.
+A small, friendly Nim wrapper around libewf (Expert Witness Format).
+It exposes a minimal, ergonomic API for creating and verifying EWF images.
+This library also serves as a foundation for building a static, self‑contained “ewfacquire‑like” executable to aid DFIR engagements where quick, scriptable imaging is essential.

-- Always links to the real libewf (no stub mode).
-- Links against a system libewf (Homebrew/apt) discovered via pkg-config.
+* Links against system `libewf` via pkg-config.
-- Modern build flow using Nimble tasks + pkg-config.

 ## Quick Start

-1) Install libewf and pkg-config
+### Install libewf, OpenSSL (hashing), and pkg-config

-- macOS: `brew install libewf pkg-config`
+* macOS: `brew install libewf openssl@3 pkg-config`
-- Ubuntu: `sudo apt-get install -y libewf-dev pkg-config`
+* Ubuntu: `sudo apt-get install -y libewf-dev libssl-dev pkg-config`
-- Then generate flags once: `nimble genPkgConfig`

-2) Run tests
+### Run tests

-- `nimble test`
+* `nimble test`

-3) Use in your app
+### Use in your app

 ```nim
 import nimewf